3.13.3. Rapid transit routes

 The Transfer panel opens (the selected station will get entered as the beginning station of the transfer — Station A):

-The transfer you create will automatically be named based on the names of the A and B stations.
-The name displays in the Transfers field of the Rapid transit station panel as a link that opens the transfer editing panel:
+The transfer will automatically take the same name as the A and B stations and will display in the Transfers field of the Rapid transit station panel as a link that opens the transfer editing panel:

 Only create a Passageway to exit item for metro, monorail, rapid bus, or light rail transport stations (including light metro or rapid tram stations).
 Don't create passageways to exits for rope roads and funiculars.